Advocacy & Activism | McCall Center for Civic Engagement

 Whether you are interested in health, housing, guns, food, education, or just about anything else, issue-based advocacy organizations often offer opportunities to take individual or collective action.
 Advocacy organizations are often involved with outreach and awareness-raising among the general public, as well as specific policy issues.
 This kind of advocacy is a great way to get involved on a local level with big issues that can otherwise feel overwhelming.
 For example, during legislative lobby days students can join others, get trained, and meet with elected officials to share your perspective.
 Students can even organize themselves to participate in collective efforts organized by advocacy groups (such as carpooling to a lobby day in Salem).

-Because issue advocacy is overtly political, the MCCE does not recommend specific organizations for student involvement.
+As a non-partisan Center, the MCCE does not recommend specific organizations for student involvement.
 Internet searches are often fruitful to identify such groups—try using multiple key words together such as “education”, “advocacy”, and “Oregon”.
 Note that the results could include groups with competing stances, so each student should do their own research to find groups that align with their values and opinions.
-The MCCE can, however, assist you with your search if you need help.

 Students at Pacific participate in protests, marches, demonstrations, rallies, or other forms of activism.
 These actions sometimes take place on campus regarding both campus-based and national issues, sometimes occur in local settings such as a march through downtown or at parks, and sometimes take students into Portland or to other sites for engagement.